HelpBot Assistant

-This article explains how to improve the performance of Blazor WebAssembly (WASM) applications using Ahead-of-Time (AOT) compilation, specifically for applications using Syncfusion Blazor components.
+This article explains how to improve the performance of Blazor WebAssembly (WASM) Apps using Ahead-of-Time (AOT) compilation, including apps that use Syncfusion® Blazor components.

 AOT Compilation Overview

-Blazor WebAssembly applications run entirely in the browser via WebAssembly.
+Blazor WebAssembly Apps run entirely in the browser via WebAssembly.
 By default, the app’s .NET assemblies are downloaded and executed using a Just-In-Time (JIT) interpreter.
-However, enabling AOT compilation ahead of time converts the .NET Intermediate Language (IL) into native WebAssembly at build time, resulting in significant performance gains.
+Enabling AOT compilation converts .NET Intermediate Language (IL) into native WebAssembly at build time, which can provide significant performance gains.

 Enable AOT Compilation

-Follow the steps below to configure AOT for your Blazor WASM project.
+Follow these steps to configure AOT for a Blazor WebAssembly App.

 Step 1: Target .NET 8+